konstantin0s/weather_app/README.md

                                                     - "Refresh data" button, on click it will make a new call to the weather api where the new data will be displayed on the page.
                                                     - "Home" button, redirects you to home page from detailed weather page.
 9. Each element has a button with show/hide, text that display the state of the element.
 On clicking the button to hide/unhide the city, selection is preserved after reloading the page (Local storage keeps track of the state of the city).

+#Unit test
 10. Testing Nodejs server, from root folder, run: npm test
-11. Testing Reactjs, from root folder, run: npm run test
+11. Testing Reactjs, from client folder, run: npm run test

 #User stories